Holiday Greetings From Leap

 • We then ask our clients to describe the organization’s values and beliefs, customs, sayings and language, artifacts, and heroes and legends.
 The answers are anthropological facts that begin our articulation into words of the cultural foundations of the organization.

 • From this work, we begin to form a set of words, images and perspectives that will help shape the framework of a defined culture.
-However, we must engage in introspection to move from a verbal description of whatcurrently exists to a deeper understanding of our desired state.
+However, we must engage in introspection to move from a verbal description of what currently exists to a deeper understanding of our desired state.
 This vital shift allows cultural components to surface for review, affirmation or revision, and finally leads to a well-thought written documentation of the organization’s culture.

 Why is it important to describe your organizational culture in writing?
 A written culture captures what exists and what is envisioned, and it can be consistently communicated and shared among long-term and new community members alike.
 Bottom line: a communicated culture is a lived culture.
 In 2019, we recommend exploring your organization’s culture—to understand what is implied that ought to be clearly articulated so that your intended culture can be incorporated into every aspect of every day, and your people feel confident and content within your organization. — As always, we at Leap Solutions remain steadfast in our commitment to the health, vitality, security and success of our clients and our community.
 We wish your and yours a genuinely happy 2019.
-Mark your calendars!
-Leap Solutions Group Anniversary Celebration Wednesday, January 30, 2019 Open House 4:00–7:00 Wild Oak Saddle Club

 Are you ready to Leap?
 Click here to print this newsletter